btcpayserver/btcpayserver-doc/ReverseSSHtunnel.md

     ```
     CTRL+O, ENTER to save, CTRL+X to exit.

-* restart the sshd service (WARNING: you can lose acccess at this point if the config is wrong):
+* restart the sshd service (WARNING: you can lose access at this point if the config is wrong):
 `sudo systemctl restart sshd`

 ## Back to the host computer